Heartwarming: Whose Line Is It Anyway?

 - In one "Party Quirks," Ryan's quirk was that he was excited by ugliness.
 During the scene, he was all flustered by Drew.
 After the game, Drew said in a mock dejected manner: "A thousand points, that's all I'm good for is giving points."
 Ryan responded: "Hey, buddy..." and defiantly ripped up the card which contained that suggestion.

 Colin: Hey, that's mine!

-Drew: One of my favorite guys in the whole wide world, Colin Mochrie, is gonna start this. (audience cheers/applauds; Colin smiles) Never meet a nicer man.
+Drew: One of my favorite guys in the whole wide world, Colin Mochrie, is gonna start this.
+(Audience cheers/applauds; Colin smiles) Never met a nicer man.

 - One duet had Wayne and Chip singing to an old woman named Phyllis in the style of The Bee Gees.
 After the song concluded, Phyllis was heard to tell Drew, Wayne, and Chip, "I just loved it" and variants thereof.
 It's not often the audience members directly tell the performers that, so it's a sweet moment.

 Drew: I have the best job in the world.

 - In "Weird Newscasters," after Ryan essentially called Drew lower on the evolutionary scale than a caveman and an ape, Drew called Ryan a freak multiple times in retaliation.
 After "Narrate":

 Drew: (mopey) A thousand points, everybody.
 Ten thousand points to Ryan, I'm sorry I called you a freak.